mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

       "certification": "Certification level",
       "serviceVersion": "Device service version",
-      "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "Baseurl to reach to the device", "digitalId": "Signed digital id as described in the digital id section of this document.", "deviceCode": "A unique code given by MOSIP after successful registration", "env": "Target environment",
+      "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "BaseURL to reach to the device", "digitalId": "Signed digital id as described in the digital id section of this document.", "deviceCode": "A unique code given by MOSIP after successful registration", "env": "Target environment",